farmanb/al-folio/_pages/about.md

 <h2>Appointments</h2>
 I am currently an Assistant Professor <!-- and the Capital One Endowed Professor of Mathematics --> in the [Mathematics Program](https://ulm.edu/math) within the [School of Sciences](https://www.ulm.edu/sciences/) at the [University of Louisiana at Monroe](https://ulm.edu).
-I am also a [Project NExT (New Experiences in Teaching)](https://www.maa.org/programs-and-communities/professional-development/project-next) fellow in the Red '22 cohort.
+I am a recent [Project NExT (New Experiences in Teaching)](https://www.maa.org/programs-and-communities/professional-development/project-next) fellow in the Red '22 cohort.
 I was previously a Visiting Assistant Professor in the [Department of Mathematics](http://math.lafayette.edu) at [Lafayette College](http://lafayette.edu).

 <h2>Education</h2>